Tay Forest

 Human History

-Glen Lyon, the longest enclosed glen in Scotland at over 50 kilometers, has been inhabited since at least the Iron Age, with crannog dwellings in Loch Tay and fortified settlements on strategic hilltops.
-The area was historically MacGregor and then Campbell clan territory, with the turbulent history of the Highlands playing out in these remote valleys.
-The ancient yew trees at Fortingall, near the park's eastern edge, include what is possibly the oldest living organism in Europe at an estimated 3,000 to 5,000 years old.
-Major afforestation by the Forestry Commission from the 1930s onward transformed the glen floors and lower hillsides from open sheep walks to dense conifer forest.
+Glen Lyon, the longest enclosed glen in Scotland at approximately 55 kilometres, has been inhabited since at least the Iron Age, with crannog dwellings in Loch Tay and fortified settlements on strategic hilltops.
+[1] The area was historically MacGregor and then Campbell clan territory, with the turbulent history of the Highlands playing out in these remote valleys.
+The ancient yew trees at Fortingall, near the park's eastern edge, include what may be the oldest living tree in Europe, with age estimates ranging from 3,000 to as much as 9,000 years old.
+[2] Major afforestation by the Forestry Commission from the 1930s onward transformed the glen floors and lower hillsides from open sheep walks to dense conifer forest.

 Park History